MostafaSaad1987/odin-landing-page/README.md

 # GTA IV Fanpage.
-Made for the Odin Landing Page project in The Odin Project.
+Made for the Landing Page assignement in The Odin Project.